-- Students need a valid school ID, iPad with barcode or a photo of their ID to check out materials. - Fiction and non-fiction books may be checked out for 4 weeks and may be renewed if no one has it on hold. - Our DVD collection compliments the curriculum and is available to staff only.
-This will also be available on the PLEX server starting the 2022-2023 school year. - All materials can be returned at the library front desk or the book drop in the hallway.
+- Students need a valid school ID, iPad with barcode or a photo of their ID to check out materials. - Fiction and non-fiction books may be checked out for 4 weeks and may be renewed if no one has it on hold. - Our DVD collection compliments the curriculum and is available on our EMBY server.
+Staff may check out a DVD after school, but must return the copy the following morning. - All materials can be returned at the library front desk or the book drop in the hallway.